devlaming/mgreml/README.md

 Notice that the option `--no-var-genetic` cannot be combined with `--rho-genetic` and/or `--genetic-model`.

+### Factor coefficients and variance components

-In case you have estimated a model, either according to some structural model e.g. using `--genetic-model`, or just the saturated model we started with, `mgreml` can report the factor coefficients (i.e. the estimated effect of each factor on each trait) by using the `--factor-coefficients` option.
-Using this option not only reports the estimated factor coefficients, but also the covariance matrix of those estimates (unless `--no-se` is used).
-This covariance matrix may grow very large for large *T*.
+In case you estimate a model using `mgreml`, either according to some specific structural model (e.g. using `--genetic-model`) or the default fully saturated model we started with, `mgreml` can report the factor coefficients (i.e. the estimated effect of each factor on each trait) by using the `--factor-coefficients` option.
+Using this option not only reports the estimated factor coefficients, but also the covariance matrix of those estimates (unless `--no-se` is used). :warning: This covariance matrix may grow very large for large *T*.

 E.g. the command